neitzert/picard/README.md

 ```
 ---

 Picard aims to be a versatile and modular experiment designed for resilient data storage across a wide variety of protocols.
-By treating all protocols as potential storage substrates, Picard ensures long-term stability and robust data management across different environments.